Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Sommerfeld Enhancement Computation

 \subsubsection{The Two-Particle State and Schrödinger Equation}

-To describe the state of two DM-DM particles, which must be neutral in charge and CP-even, we consider the following combinations:

-The order of the components in the vector of equation \eqref{state} is arbitrary, and we can use different orderings for the pairs of these doublets.

-Since this effect is non-relativistic, we must use the Schrödinger equation for two bodies, derived from the Schwinger-Dyson equation~\cite{Hisano_2005}, which is:

-The index $a$ represents the initial state of the process, while $b$ corresponds to the final state, and $r$ denotes the relative position.
+{As we have already said, the so called ``Sommerfeld Enhancement" is a phenomenon produced by long range interactions (compared to the Compton wavelength of the participants) between the initial particles in a scattering process.
+This is illustrated in figure \ref{Fig:Somm1}.
+The SE is more important in the non-relativistic regime simply because, at low velocities, the particles have more time to interact.} Since this effect is non-relativistic, we must use the Schrödinger equation for two bodies, derived from the Schwinger-Dyson equation~\cite{Hisano_2005}. {As usual, the two body Schrödinger equation can be reduced to a one particle like equation that describes the relative motion of the participants.
+In natural units, The radial part of this equation can be written as:}

 The wave function $g_{ab}(r)$ describes the two particles within a doublet of $SU(2)_{L}$.
-As previously discussed, the potential $V(r)$ originates from trilinear interactions between the new vector bosons and the electroweak bosons, including the Higgs boson.
-This can be expressed as $V(r)=V_{gauge}(r)+V_{Higgs}(r)$, incorporating Coulomb (long-range) and Yukawa (short-range) interactions.

-The kinetic energy of these particles is approximately $E\approx\frac{M_{V}v^{2}}{2}$, where vv is their relative velocity.
-The term $\Gamma$ represents the imaginary part of the potential and corresponds to an absorptive component arising from quartic interactions in the low-energy limit.
-Lastly, $N$ denotes the number of spin states, given by $N=(2l+1)$, which in our specific case evaluates to 9.
+The index $a$ {in the wave function $g_{ab}$} represents the initial state of the process, while $b$ corresponds to the final state.
+The $r$ coordinate denotes the relative position.
+As previously discussed, the potential $V(r)$ {represents interactions in the initial state} and originates from trilinear interactions between the new vector bosons and the electroweak bosons, including the Higgs boson.
+This can be expressed as $V(r)=V_{gauge}(r)+V_{Higgs}(r)$, incorporating Coulomb (long-range) and Yukawa (short-range) interactions. {On the other hand, the annihilation matrix $\Gamma$ contains the information of the hard scattering process.
+In figure \ref{Fig:Somm1}, the interactions described by $\Gamma$ are represented by the dark disk.
+From the computational point of view, $\Gamma$ arises in the low-energy limit from effective quartic interactions between the DM and standard particles.
+The $N$ factor, appearing in the imaginary potential, denotes the number of spin states, given by $N=(2s+1)^2$, which in our specific case evaluates to 9.
+Finally, $E=\frac{M_{V}v^{2}}{4}$ is the kinetic energy of the participants and, where $v$ is their relative velocity.}

-We can consider polarized initial states in the general case, but the main contribution in the non-relativistic limit occurs in the s-wave, i.e., when $l=0$, where the total angular momentum is given solely by the spin contribution.
-Therefore, the Schrödinger equation is:
+{In principle, we should consider all the polarized initial states in the general case}, but the main contribution in the non-relativistic limit occurs in the s-wave, i.e., when $l=0$, where the total angular momentum is given solely by the spin contribution.
+Therefore, the Schrödinger equation {we need to solve} is:

 To solve this equation \eqref{Schrödinger}, we need the boundary conditions given by \cite{Hisano_2005}: